“Nobody Died At Sandy Hook”

 “There are no images of a ‘crime scene’ with bullet-marks in walls or through windows.” pg.
 210

-There are at least fifty such images.
+There are dozens.
 Scroll up.

 “There is no reason to suppose that the 20-year old autistic Adam Lanza had any expertise or practice in using guns” pg.
 210